 Victoria is a beautiful fortified city, home to ancient narrow streets, red-domed cathedrals, beautiful gardens, and old limestone houses.
 Most people come to Victoria for its famous Citadel: an ancient fortress that sits high up on the hill.

 Within the Citadel, you’ll find the remains of an old prison (covered in graffiti from the prisoners), museums, and medieval houses.
 The Citadel has spectacular views that look down over the sleepy farms and sea.

 Outside of the Citadel, discover the winding maze of streets in Victoria.
 Choose a direction and enjoy wandering around, discovering beautiful squares along your way.
-Enjoy absorbing the buzzing atmosphere and join the locals eating Pastizzi.
+Enjoy absorbing the buzzing atmosphere and join the locals in eating Pastizzi.